 To ensure your chickens reap the benefits of these herbs, make sure to first establish the plant elsewhere, allowing it to mature before relocating it near the coop, this will ensure your hens don’t eat the seedling before it gets a chance to mature.
 To prevent any overgrowth that may come from a few of these herbs (Rosemary, Lavender, Dill, Lemon Balm, and Mint).
 Additionally, a cedar-made raised vegetable garden can help the longevity of your garden by giving off a distinct cedar aroma that is a deterrent to insects, moths, and other wood pests.
 These oils are locked into the boards and are what make the wood so resistant to bugs and also rot.

 We appreciate you reading through and hope that you found this blog post helpful and enjoyable as you begin or continue your backyard farming journey.
+Feel free to browse all the chicken coops we offer.
 For questions and customer support reach out to us at support@roostandroot.com.
 We are real people and enjoy helping our past and future customers!